agalin920/codigomx-app/README.md

 Here are the steps to get a development env running

 1.First the backend must be running.
-To do so navigate into the backend folder and execute the following command:
+To do so navigate into the backend folder and execute the start script

 ```
+cd backend
 npm start
 ```
 This script will execute nodemon with the env variables set in the nodemon.json file(PORT by default is 5000).
 This makes for easier deployment which is mentioned later on.

-2.In order to run the development server navigate into the client folder and excute the following command:
+2.In order to run the development server navigate into the client folder and excute the start script

 ```
+cd client
 npm start
 ```
 This script will start the development server on the default port(PORT 3000)